| General Facts About Bald Eagles

 - Bald eagles lay from one to three eggs.

 - The 35 days of incubation duties are shared by both male and female.

 - Today, there are an estimated 9,789 breeding pairs of bald eagles.

 - Eagles molt in patches, taking almost half a year to replace feathers, starting with the head and working downward.

 - Birds puff up their feathers for various reasons.
 They puff them up while preening; to insulate themselves to changing temperatures; when they're relaxed; to make themselves appear larger when threatened; and when they're ill.

 - The bald eagle became the National emblem in 1782 when the great seal of the United States was adopted.

-- Causes of death - Fatal gun shot wounds, electrocution, poisoning, collisions with vehicles, and starvation.
+- Causes of death - Fatal gun shot wounds, electrocution, poisoning, collisions with vehicles, lead ammunition, and starvation.